 Nicole Steele joined the U.S. Department of Energy Solar Energy Technologies Office in January 2021 as a senior advisor for equity and workforce issues and leads the National Community Solar Partnership.
 She is a nationally recognized leader and expert in clean energy with a focus on frontline communities and workforce development.
 She has 20 years of experience working with government officials, policymakers, advocates, and entrepreneurs to develop and implement inclusive clean energy policies and programs.
 Nicole was the founding executive director of GRID Alternatives Mid-Atlantic, policy director at the Alliance to Save Energy, and ran the Energy Efficiency and Conservation Block Grant (EECBG) program for Loudoun County, Virginia.
 She started her career in affordable housing, community planning, and politics.
 She is an AmeriCorps alumni and passionate supporter of community service.

-Ariel joined the U.S. Department of Energy Solar Energy Technologies Office’s Workforce and Equitable Access team as a solar energy equity analyst in January 2022.
+Ariel joined the U.S. Department of Energy Solar Energy Technologies Office’s Workforce and Equitable Access team as a management and program analyst in January 2022.
 She supports the National Community Solar Partnership’s efforts to advance state-level community solar policy and technical assistance.
 Ariel is a nationally recognized leader on equitable clean energy policies and programs, and she has authored over 15 publications and presented at more than 40 conferences and events.

 Prior to this position, Ariel worked as a manager at the American Council for an Energy Efficient Economy, where she led research and technical assistance related to energy equity, energy affordability, community-led clean energy, and low-income energy efficiency programs.
 She served on the National Energy Utility Affordability Coalition’s board of directors from 2019 through 2022.
 She has also worked for the U.S. Climate Action Network, U.S. Forest Service, and National Park Service.